chrjoh/shell_code/README.md

-reverse_shell
+shell_code_
 =============
+Various shell code programs for osx 64 bit system.

+#### reverse_shell, Usage:
-program that call out to a service that is listening to port 4444, the ip is set to any for simplicity.
+  Program that call out to a service that is listening to port 4444, the ip is set to any for simplicity.
   It is written for mac osx 64 bit

-#### reverse_shell, Usage:
   Start a listening server with the command: `nc -l 4444` in another folder for example your home directory
 ```
   nasm -g -f macho64 reverse_shell.s